elites-conflict-mod/ecm-documentation/src/content/docs/guides/empire.md

 ---
 title: Galactic Empire
-description: A guide in my new Starlight docs site.
+description: A guide to playing as the Galactic Empire in Elite's Conflict Mod.
 ---

-# Faction Guide: Galactic Empire

 **TODO**